-- Merchant accounts: The company partners with a wide variety of banks and processors to get you approved for an account, regardless of whether you’re high-risk or not.
-They specialize in finding accounts for merchants with low credit or who have found themselves on the Terminated Merchant File (TMF) or MATCH List due to an excessive number of chargebacks.
+- High-Risk Merchant Accounts: The company partners with a wide variety of banks and processors to get you approved for an account, regardless of whether you’re high-risk or not.
+Durango specializes in finding accounts for merchants with poor credit or who have found themselves on the Terminated Merchant File (TMF) or MATCH List due to an excessive number of chargebacks.

 - International Merchant Accounts: If you’re an international merchant looking to do business in the United States, Durango has you covered.
 It’s a registered ISO in Europe and offers international merchant accounts that include currency conversion services, support for multi-currency accounts, and additional fraud prevention services.
-International accounts are available in Australia, France, Germany, Italy, Mexico, The Netherlands, Panama, Spain, the United Kingdom, and most countries in the European Union.
+These accounts are available to merchants in Canada, Panama, the United Kingdom, and most countries in the European Union.

 - Credit Card Terminals: Rather than try to sign you up for an overpriced equipment lease, Durango offers a variety of terminals, PIN pads, and mobile card swipers for direct sale on its website.
 Prices are disclosed for most models, with this cost including both software load installation and free equipment setup.
 The company’s equipment lineup is quite robust, with models from Verifone, Hypercom, Ingenico, and others.
 Some models support EMV and NFC-based payment methods, so be sure to select a model with at least EMV compatibility.
 In some cases, merchants who have a stable processing history may be eligible to receive a free credit card terminal as part of their account package.
 Note that you must return this equipment if you later close your account.

-- Durango Pay™ Gateway: The company’s payment gateway is a proprietary product, but it’s got a robust set of features including support for recurring billing, a secure customer information vault, and a gateway emulator that will make switching over from a different gateway much easier.
+- Durango Pay™ Gateway: The company’s payment gateway is a proprietary product, but it’s got a robust set of features, including support for recurring billing, a secure customer information vault, and a gateway emulator that will make switching over from a different gateway much easier.
 It also includes a virtual terminal that will allow you to process card-present transactions from any internet-connected computer with an optional card reader.
-There’s no gateway setup fee, but you may have to pay a monthly gateway fee, and possibly a small per-transaction fee as well.
+There’s no gateway setup fee, but you may have to pay a monthly gateway fee and possibly a small per-transaction fee as well.
 Unlike almost every other payment gateway on the market, the Durango Pay™ Gateway is hosted on the Google Cloud Platform, so you should (hopefully) never have to worry about system downtime.

-- eCheck (ACH) processing: This includes a number of services to reduce and even eliminate the chance of bounced checks, and a number of additional services to allow check acceptance via the web or by telephone.
+- eCheck (ACH) Processing: This includes services to reduce and even eliminate the chance of bounced checks and several additional services to allow check acceptance via the web or by telephone.
 Expect to pay an additional monthly fee for this service.

-- Fraud protection services: For high-risk merchants, fraud protection should be high on your priority list.
-All Durango merchant accounts come with several anti-fraud services, including Verified by Visa, MasterCard SecureCode, Fraud Scrubbing, and eCheck Demand Draft.
+- Fraud Protection Services: For high-risk merchants, fraud protection should be high on the priority list.
+All Durango merchant accounts come with several anti-fraud services, including Verified by Visa, Mastercard SecureCode, Fraud Scrubbing, and EMV 3d Secure 2.0.

 Fees & Rates

-Durango is no exception to this general rule, and in fact, they disclose almost no information about pricing on their website.
-Unlike most other providers, however, they do discuss the factors that go into determining pricing for a given merchant, and they explain why it’s simply not possible to list a set of standard fees when pricing will vary widely from one merchant to the next.
+Durango is no exception to this general rule, and in fact, it discloses almost no information about pricing on its website.
+Unlike most other providers, however, the company does discuss the factors that go into determining the pricing for a given merchant and explains why it’s simply not possible to list a set of standard fees when pricing will vary widely from one merchant to the next.

-The only clear disclosure Durango offers is that they do not charge an account setup fee for any merchant, high-risk or otherwise.
+The only clear disclosure Durango offers is that it does not charge an account setup fee for any merchant, high-risk or otherwise.
 With most providers no longer charging account setup fees, this might not seem like such a great deal.
 However, high-risk accounts require a lot more work to set up than traditional, low-risk accounts, and most high-risk providers will charge you for this service.
-It’s to Durango’s credit that they give you a break on at least this one fee.
+It’s to Durango’s credit that it gives you a break on at least this one fee.

-You should also be aware that most high-risk merchants are assigned a rolling reserve as part of setting up their accounts.
+You should also be aware that some high-risk merchants are assigned a rolling reserve as part of setting up their accounts.
 A rolling reserve holds a certain percentage of your funds each month as a hedge by the processor against excessive chargebacks or the possibility that you’ll go out of business.
 Rolling reserves gradually decrease over time, and eventually, you will get your money back.
 However, they can create serious short-term cash flow problems for a small business that’s just getting started.
-Fortunately, Durango Merchant Services is one of the few providers we’ve seen that openly discusses rolling reserves on their website.
-They’ll also thoroughly explain the mechanics of how the reserve works when setting up your account, so at least you’ll know what’s coming once you start processing.
+Durango Merchant Services is one of the few providers we’ve seen that openly discusses rolling reserves on its website.
+The company will also thoroughly explain the mechanics of how the reserve works when setting up your account, so at least you’ll know what’s coming once you start processing.
 According to company representatives, Durango usually only imposes a rolling reserve on very high-risk startups or businesses that present an unusually high financial risk for one reason or another.

 Contract Length & Early Termination Fee

-While we encourage every merchant to ask for a month-to-month contract with no early termination fee.
+Fortunately, Durango offers almost all of its merchants a month-to-month contract with no early termination fee.
 However, some merchants in particularly high-risk industries will have to agree to an industry-standard contract instead.
 This contract will usually have a three-year initial term with an automatic renewal clause for one-year periods after that.
 Your contract will also most likely include an early termination fee of around $500 if you close your account before your contract expires.
-The unfortunate reality is that your provider wants to ensure that their relationship with you will be profitable to them, and the easiest way to do this is by locking you into a long-term contract and imposing a hefty termination fee to discourage you from breaking your contract.

-As we’ve discussed above, high-risk merchant account contracts frequently also include a rolling reserve.
-While Durango’s sales representatives do a much better job of explaining how this works to merchants than most providers, it also means that you’ll have little or no chance of avoiding a long-term contract.
-With a rolling reserve taking a significant chunk out of your sales every month, however, you probably won’t want to break your contract and switch providers until you’ve lifted the reserve and gotten your money back.
+As we’ve discussed above, some particularly high-risk merchant account contracts may require a rolling reserve.
+Luckily, Durango’s sales representatives do a much better job of explaining how this works to merchants than most providers.
+With a rolling reserve taking a significant chunk out of your sales every month, however, you probably won’t want to switch providers until you’ve lifted the reserve and gotten your money back.

 Sales & Advertising Transparency

 Durango Merchant Services has a nice website that’s easy to navigate and has a very polished design.
-As we’ve discussed above, you won’t find very many specific disclosures, particularly about pricing or contract terms, due to the unique nature of setting up high-risk accounts with so many different backend processors.
-The company deserves credit, however, for providing more information about how high-risk accounts work and how they’re set up than most of their competitors will offer you.
-Unfortunately, the site itself looks like it could use an overhaul.
-We found a lot of poorly-worded, grammatically incorrect copy on multiple pages, as well as numerous dead links that need to be updated.
-We’d like to see this aspect of Durango’s marketing efforts improved, as a professional, error-free website is critically important to establishing credibility with merchants, particularly when focusing on the high-risk community.
+As we’ve discussed above, you won’t find very many specific disclosures, particularly about pricing or contract terms, due to the unique nature of setting up high-risk accounts with so many different back-end processors.
+The company deserves credit, however, for providing much more information about the inner workings of high-risk accounts and how they’re set up than most of its competitors will offer you.

-The company employs a combination of in-house sales representatives and independent agents to market its accounts, and even recruits affiliates on their website.
-While independent agents have a bad name in the processing industry due to their frequent use of high-pressure sales tactics and failure to disclose important contract terms, this doesn’t appear to be a problem with Durango.
+Durango employs a combination of in-house sales representatives and independent agents to market its accounts and even recruits affiliates on its website.
+While independent agents have a bad name in the processing industry due to their frequent use of high-pressure sales tactics and failure to disclose important contract terms, this doesn’t appear to be a problem here.
 We haven’t found any complaints from merchants regarding the company’s sales practices, either from in-house staff or independent agents.
-We take this as a reliable indicator that the company does a good job not only in educating their agents before sending them off to sell accounts, but also in supervising them while they’re on the job.
+We take this as a reliable indicator that the company does a good job of not only in educating its agents before sending them off to sell accounts but also in supervising them while they’re on the job.
 We’ve even found a surprising amount of praise for the company’s sales team from merchants, something that’s almost unheard of in this industry.

 Durango has a social media presence on Facebook, Twitter, and LinkedIn.
-While the company’s posting activity has dropped off precipitously in the last year, these accounts still provide links to valuable insights on Durango’s blog.
-We’re also glad to see that the company allows user reviews on their Facebook page, where they currently enjoy a 4.2 out of 5 stars rating from merchants who’ve given them a grade.
+While posting activity has declined in the last year or two, these accounts still provide links to valuable insights on Durango’s blog.
+We’re also glad to see that the company allows user reviews on its Facebook page, where it currently enjoys a 4.3 out of 5 stars rating from merchants who’ve given the company a grade.
 While only one user has taken the time to leave a written review, it’s a very positive testimonial for the company.

 Customer Service & Technical Support

-While Durango’s customer support hours aren’t ideal, the quality of the service they provide is excellent.
-Many merchants and reviewers across the web have joyously heralded the company’s customer service as completely unlike any other high-risk-focused provider.
+While Durango’s customer support hours aren’t ideal, the quality of the service the company provides is excellent.
+Many merchants and reviewers across the web have joyously heralded the company’s customer service as being entirely unlike any other high-risk-focused provider.
 Dealing with high-risk accounts is a lot more work than a standard account, especially on the customer service end.
 Complex questions and obstacles come up frequently.
 That Durango has such an outstanding reputation for customer service is truly extraordinary.

 Negative Reviews & Complaints

 Durango Merchant Services has been accredited by the BBB since 2006 and currently has an A+ rating.
 We’re often skeptical of companies that, after having paid to get BBB-accredited, still manage to maintain an A+ rating despite dozens of complaints.
 However, that’s not the case with Durango.
-Their BBB profile currently shows only one complaint within the last three years, and zero complaints within the last twelve months.
-Better yet, the BBB profile also has one very positive review from a merchant.
+The company’s BBB profile currently shows zero complaints within the last three years.
+Better yet, it also has two 5-star reviews from merchants.
 This is very unusual, as most customers use the BBB to complain about businesses, not praise them.
 While Durango has had an occasional complaint or two in the past, the fact that it’s been able to go over three years without a single complaint is a very impressive achievement and a strong indicator that it’s a great company with which to do business.

-We’ve also received a small amount of criticism of Durango in our Comments section below.
-Most of the negative reviews come from merchants who were turned down for an account by the company.
-Unfortunately, even the best high-risk providers can’t approve everyone.
+We have received a small amount of criticism about Durango in our Comments section below.
+However, most of the negative reviews have come from merchants who Durango turned down for an account.
+Unfortunately, even the best high-risk providers can’t approve an account for everyone.
 There are always going to be situations where, for one reason or another, Durango won’t be able to match you up with a processor.
-Surprisingly, some merchants who’ve been denied by the company have actually left positive reviews of their experience, citing Durango’s professionalism and willingness to explain in detail why they were not able to approve an account.
+Surprisingly, some merchants who’ve been denied by the company have actually left positive reviews of their experience, citing Durango’s professionalism and willingness to explain in detail why the company was not able to approve an account.

 Positive Reviews & Testimonials